 Patriot has seen combat in various settings and has been extensively tested.
 During the Gulf War, Patriot batteries performed relatively poorly against Scud-type ballistic missiles — this experience lead to the development of enhanced PAC-2 variants and ultimately the PAC-3.
 More recently, Patriot was used in combat by the Saudis, where it achieved a success rate of 100% against ballistic missiles according to Raytheon.

 To enhance Patriot’s range and lethality, especially against medium-range ballistic missiles, a new upgrade called PAC-3 Missile Segment Enhancement (MSE) is currently being evaluated — this version has been successfully tested four times.
 Raytheon is also developing a new active electronically scanned array gallium nitride radar to improve performance and reliability while providing 360-degree coverage.

 Terminal High-Altitude Area Defense (THAAD)

 Of course, THAAD’s performance comes at a price — relative to Patriot, it is more expensive and less mobile.
 THAAD is also unable to destroy aircraft and cruise missiles.
-Generally, the two systems are deployed in conjunction, with Patriot providing point defense and anti-aircraft capabilities while THAAD defends against high-performance ballistic missiles and defends areas not covered by Patriot.
+Generally, the two systems are deployed in conjunction, with Patriot providing point defense and anti-aircraft capabilities while THAAD defends against high-performance ballistic missiles and provides broader coverage.

 The main components of a THAAD battery are the launchers, one AN/TPY-2 radar, and two tactical operations centers.
 Various support units such as power generators and refrigeration units are also required, given the AN/TPY-2’s formidable power consumption and heat generation.
 Six launchers, each with eight interceptors, is the standard battery configuration, but up to nine launchers can be integrated.